nixworks/public/news/2007/07/19/README.md

 ##### Russia
 ### [ Russia expels four British diplomats in the ongoing row over the extradition of Andrei Lugovoi for the suspected murder of Russian spy Alexander Litvinenko. ](/news/2007/07/19/russia-expels-four-british-diplomats-in-the-ongoing-row-over-the-extradition-of-andrei-lugovoi-for-the-suspected-murder-of-russian-spy-alex.md)
-_Context: Andrei Lugovoi, Russia, United Kingdom, murder of Russian spy Alexander Litvinenko_
+_Context: Andrei Lugovoi, Russia, UK, murder of Russian spy Alexander Litvinenko_

 ##### Dismisses
 ### [ A U.S. federal judge dismisses a case brought by Valerie Plame against members of the Bush Administration in connection with the Plame affair. ](/news/2007/07/19/a-u-s-federal-judge-dismisses-a-case-brought-by-valerie-plame-against-members-of-the-bush-administration-in-connection-with-the-plame-affa.md)